goharbor/community/proposals/new/pull_through_proxy_cache.md

 The proxied artifact only includes container images.

-In a proxy project, the retag operation doesn’t bring any side effect to the proxy, it will be kept. the content trust can not be enabled in the proxy project.
+In a proxy project, the content trust should be disabled in the proxy project.
 Other features related to Harbor projects, such as the project membership, label, scanner, tag retention policy, robot account, web hooks, CVE whitelist should work as they were.

 ## Terminology